zvibazak/termshape/README.md

 # tremshape
-Tremshape is a minimalistic Python packgage, that only prints basic shapes on terminal to the terminal.
+Tremshape is a minimalistic Python packgage, that only prints basic shapes on terminal.
 It does not have any dependencies.

 ## Usage